makersacademy/chitter-challenge/README_FROM_AUTHOR.md

 As a maker
 So that I can better appreciate the context of a peep I want to see the time at which it was made

+As a maker
+In order to start a conversation as a maker I want to reply to a peep from another maker.
 ```

 MY APPROACH: